janlouda/entanglion/game/README.md

 Hra pokračuje, dokud Rubicon a Mercurial v Entanglionu neposbírají všechny součásti kvantového počítače nebo dokud riziko odhalení nedosáhne pozice X.

-# How Entanglion relates to quantum computing
+# Jak souvisí hra Entanglion s kvantovým počítačem
+Entanglion
 Entanglion models several aspects of a 2-qubit quantum computer.
 Specifically, the two spaceships represent two qubits, and each planet in each galaxy represents a different state of those qubits.
 Engine cards represent the quantum gates used to transition the qubits into different states.

 The Centarious galaxy represents the classical states of 0 and 1, written in "ket notation" as ⎢0 〉(<span style="color: purple"> ZERO </span>) and ⎢1 〉(<span style="color: purple"> ONE </span>).
 The Superious galaxy represents states of quantum superposition, known as ⎢+ 〉(<span style="color: green"> PLUS </span>) and ⎢- 〉(<span style="color: green"> MINUS </span>).
 The Entanglion galaxy represents states of entanglement.
 Four of the entangled states, ⎢Ψ+ 〉(<span style="color: #facd4d"> PSI PLUS </span>), ⎢Ψ- 〉(<span style="color: #facd4d"> PSI MINUS </span>), ⎢Φ+ 〉(<span style="color: #facd4d"> PHI PLUS </span>), and ⎢Φ- 〉(<span style="color: #facd4d"> PHI MINUS </span>), are known as the [Bell states](https://en.wikipedia.org/wiki/Bell_state).
 The other entangled states, which we have labeled ⎢ω0 〉(<span style="color: #facd4d"> OMEGA ZERO </span>) through ⎢ω3 〉(<span style="color: #facd4d"> OMEGA THREE </span>), are additional states that are achievable through the combined operation of the X, H, SWAP, and CNOT gates.